dckms/system-architecture/emacsway/it/ddd/tactical-design/domain-model/domain-events/domain-events-in-ddd.rst

 ..

     > In message number 120 above, Lars asks about how to access the data if the event is fired before the commit.
-    I didn’t understand your response.
+    I didn't understand your response.
-    Maybe my situation is different so I’ll explain.
+    Maybe my situation is different so I'll explain.

     > I have 2 BCs.
     One context deals with the merging of employee information.
-    I’d like to fire a domain event specifying that the employee was merged.
+    I'd like to fire a domain event specifying that the employee was merged.
-    I’d like the 2nd BC to react to this event.
+    I'd like the 2nd BC to react to this event.
-    The issue is that the data won’t be committed at that point, and this data that changed is vital to the 2nd BC to react.
+    The issue is that the data won't be committed at that point, and this data that changed is vital to the 2nd BC to react.

     > Am I going down the wrong path by attempting to use domain events?
 Is there another solution you could suggest?

     The question is whether you need both your BCs to be consistent with each other at \*all\* times – ergo in the same transaction.

-    **If the answer is yes, then you absolutely do want the event to be raised and handled in the same transaction – you’d also be deploying both BCs together.**
+    **If the answer is yes, then you absolutely do want the event to be raised and handled in the same transaction – you'd also be deploying both BCs together.**

     If the answer is no, then you should use some kind of message bus between the BCs.
-    The handler for the domain event would publish a message using the bus, and that would be enlisted in the same transaction – thus is the first BC rolled back, the message wouldn’t be sent.
+    The handler for the domain event would publish a message using the bus, and that would be enlisted in the same transaction – thus is the first BC rolled back, the message wouldn't be sent.
     The second BC would be invoked by the bus when the message arrives at its queue where its handling would then be done in a separate transaction.

     \- "`Domain Events – Salvation <http://udidahan.com/2009/06/14/domain-events-salvation/#comment-4730>`__" [#fnudde3]_ comment of Udi Dahan

 ..

-    > Shouldn’t the event only be handled when the transaction commits?
+    > Shouldn't the event only be handled when the transaction commits?
-    Until the transaction commits, the change to the domain object isn’t really permanent, right?
+    Until the transaction commits, the change to the domain object isn't really permanent, right?

     Not necessarily – sometimes you want loose-coupling within the same transaction.